Harriet Martineau Lecture: Speaking Truth to Power

 The Harriet Martineau Lecture is held in Norwich annually, celebrating the legacy of this remarkable, world-changing woman by inviting globally-renowned radical writers to respond to her life and work.

-City of Literature weekend: Purchase tickets for four or more events and receive £1.50 off each ticket.
+MULTI-BUY DISCOUNT: Purchase tickets for four or more events at the City of Literature weekend and receive £1.50 off each ticket.
 Call the box office on 01603 766400.

 About the speakers